-'Burgers and fast-food all cook and crisp up in minimal time whilst retaining flavor and color in an air fryer,' says Zoe McClean, Senior Home Economist at Breville.
+'Burgers and fast food all cook and crisp up in minimal time whilst retaining flavor and color in an air fryer,' Zoe says.

-'Homemade burgers take about 10to 15 mins at a medium to high heat.
-Place these directly into the basket or rack, (no oil needed) season and cook.
-As air fryers get hot really quickly there is no need to preheat as you would with a regular oven or grill.
-I like to turn mine half way through cooking to encourage even browning but this isn’t necessary.
+'Homemade burgers take about 10 to 15 mins at medium to high heat.
+Place these directly into the basket or rack (no oil needed), season, and cook.
+As air fryers get hot really quickly, there is no need to preheat as you would with a regular oven or grill.
+I like to turn mine halfway through cooking to encourage even browning, but this isn’t necessary.

-'Tip: If you're building a cheeseburger, assemble the burger on the bun, add the cheese and any relish etc, pop the complete burger into the now turned off air fryer and let this sit in the warm oven for a few minutes.
-This melts the cheese and warms the bread.
-Delicious!'
+'Tip: If you're building a cheeseburger, assemble the burger on the bun, add the cheese and any relish, and pop the complete burger into the now turned-off air fryer and let this sit in the warm oven for a few minutes.
+This melts the cheese and warms the bread.'

 One of the best things about an air fryer is the ability to indulge in the odd 'guilty pleasure' – with a lower fat intake.

-Want a healthier option?
-Make sweet potato fries instead, and season with a little paprika, salt and pepper for extra taste before air frying.
+Want an even healthier option?
+Make sweet potato fries instead, and season with a little paprika, salt, and pepper for an extra taste before air frying.